 How I shape my career – a non-linear approach

 I recently left my job at TU Delft.
-While this was a bit of a shock to my colleagues, for me it was just another step on my journey.
-At my farewell, I tried to explain this through a story that I wrote for my colleagues.
+At my farewell, I explained my decision and how it is related to my view on careers through a story that I wrote for my colleagues.
 You can find it here on Medium: https://medium.com/@miekevanderbijl/from-here-to-there-the-non-linearity-of-careers-41e7d0a208da

 Systemic Mirrors